 Cross-Training and Strength Training Days

 Keep your body active and strong—without repeating the same motion of running over and over.
 To do this, you’ll need to save some days for weightlifting and cross-training, aka any type of cardio that isn’t running.
-According to Moncourtois, that could mean boxing, spinning, swimming, or rowing because you’re still working on your endurance but switching up the muscles you use.
+According to Moncourtois, that could mean boxing, indoor cycling, swimming, or rowing because you’re still working on your endurance but switching up the muscles you use.

 As for strength, try exercises such as squats, lunges, and push-ups to build muscles that will help you perform better on the road, Moncourtois suggests.
 Core exercises are particularly important for runners, so don’t ignore activities such as planks, sit-ups, and Russian twists.